 - Can be opened for cleaning and glue trap replacement

-- 60-day money back guarantee
+- 60-day money-back guarantee

 5. Happy Jack Flea Beacon

-Last and, probably, least of the flea traps worth a mention is the The Happy Jack.
-This electric flea trap seems to work quite a bit faster than some of the other options on the list.
+Last and, probably, least of the flea killers worth a mention is The Happy Jack.
+This electric flea killer seems to work quite a bit faster than some of the other options on the list.

 The design is far more simplistic than any of the other items mentioned above, and it's not as aesthetically pleasing to fit within the home decor as our 3rd and 4th picked options.

 - Great product for catching gnats as well

 - Comes with 6-7 replacements, where most traps only come with 2

 - Lightbulb might need to be replaced more often than others

 Contrary to many articles and sites across the web claiming that electric flea killers don’t do what they’re supposed to, we've found them to be relatively effective – i.e., there were fleas in our traps.

 Customer feedback and reviews from the list above would suggest their effectiveness too.